 Kids + Dosing Guide

 Well, have no fear!
-This note gives you all the handy dosing information you need for for Acetaminophen (brand names Tylenol, Little Fevers, etc.) and Ibuprofen (brand names Motrin, Advil etc.), as well as a dosing table for Diphenhydramine (Benadryl).
+This note gives you all the handy dosing information you need for for Acetaminophen (brand names Tylenol, Little Fevers, etc.) and Ibuprofen (brand names Motrin, Advil etc.), as well as dosing tables for Cetirizine (Zyrtec) and Loratadine (Claritin) to help control allergy symptoms.

 Picking the Right Concentration

 Finding the right bottle of medication can be a little tricky.
 There are usually a million choices, and it can take a while to sort through all the options.
 Bottles are generally sorted into “Infant” and “Child” liquids.
 The infant forms usually have a dropper, the child forms a cup.
-To use a dosing chart (see links at the bottom of the page), you first need to know the concentration of the bottle.
+To use a dosing chart (see links below), you first need to know the concentration of the bottle.

 The concentration information is usually listed on the front of the box.
 Here’s an example: